hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `password` - The password to log into the registry server.

-* `identity_reference` - The reference to the user assigned identity to use to access an Azure Container Registry instead of username and password.
+* `user_assigned_identity_id` - The reference to the user assigned identity to use to access an Azure Container Registry instead of username and password.

 ---